jpuli/pqvp/README.md

 We included colleagues outside of our QualApps team to discuss basic functionality and review wireframes and mock-ups.
 These same individuals also reviewed multiple iterations of the prototype and providede feedback on how we could make improvements.

-ix.
-Once the prototype was tangible enough to produce a response, the team, including the end user, implemented role play.
-This included testing within our team in order to gain realistic and effective feedback for improvements.
-x.
-After receiving prototype feedback based on the role play, the team began integrating the feedback into the backlog as part of the next iteration of the prototype.
-Some of the identified user stories were created as icebox items to demonstrate that we are taking a MVP approach.

 **Requirement D: Used at least a minimum of three (3) “user-centric design” techniques and/or tools**

 **Requirement E: Used GitHub to document code commits**